myxvisual/react-uwp/docs/src/routes/Layout/README.md

 }
 ```

-In the above example, we use `theme.prepareStyles` adds all available vendor prefixes.
+In the above example, we use `theme.prefixStyle` adds all available vendor prefixes.

 Based on the powerful open source [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).